-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions on page 65. - 2.
+Follow the procedure listed in Before working inside your system on page 66. - 3.
 If installed, disconnect the power or data cables from expansion card(s).

-- 1. Locate the battery socket.
-For more information, see the System board jumpers and connectors section. - CAUTION: To avoid damage to the battery connector, you must firmly support the connector while installing or removing a battery. - 2.
-Use a plastic scribe to pry out the system battery.
+1. Locate the battery socket.
+For more information, see the System board jumpers and connectors section.

+CAUTION: To avoid damage to the battery connector, you must firmly support the connector while installing or removing a battery.

+2. Use a plastic scribe to pry out the system battery.